saadfarooq/deprecated-a-droid-lib/README.md

 * `AsyncGetLocationTask` -- get a course location in the background, waits for result if one is not available
 * `AsyncJsonGetTask` -- get a Json response from a webservice using GET (webservice details need to be added manually to WebServices.java)
 * `AsyncJsonPostTask` -- get a Json response from a webservice using POST (webservice details need to be added manually to WebServices.java)
+* `ConnectedActivity` -- super class that may be inherited by activities that require network access to show an alert if connection is lost

 Developed By
 ------------